 How to Treat a Broken Tooth Before You Seek Help

 If your mouth is bleeding, try rinsing with warm water and applying pressure to the area to stop the bleeding.
 You can apply an ice pack to stop your face from swelling.
 Do not take over the counter medicine like aspirin because it may increase the bleeding.
-And, if your tooth was knocked out completely, rinse it under warm water.
+And, if your entire tooth was knocked out, rinse it under warm water.
 Then, store it in saline solution or milk as you transport it to your dentist.
-Your dentist can determine from there if the tooth can be saved.
-So, when deciding if a broken tooth qualifies as a dental emergency remember that minor chips or slight breaks can wait for a regularly scheduled appointment.
-If you lose a tooth, or fracture is big and there is more than moderate pain and bleeding, then it is an emergency, and you should take action immediately.
+Your dental professional can determine from there if the tooth can be saved.
+So, when deciding if a broken tooth qualifies as a dental emergency remember that minor chips or slight breaks can wait for a regularly scheduled dental appointment.
+If you lose a tooth, or have cracked tooth or fractured tooth and there is more than moderate pain and bleeding, then it is an emergency, and you should receive emergency dental care immediately.